 Each state determines the structure, composition and budget of their State Council.
-Generally, a State Council must include at least one representative from the legislative, executive and judicial branches of government, victim groups, other community interest groups and the Compact Administrator.
+A State Council must include at least one representative from the legislative, executive and judicial branches of government, victim groups, and the Compact Administrator.
 The Governor, Speaker of the House of Representatives, Senate President and Chief Justice are traditionally the primary appointing authorities.
 Beneath this primary layer of appointing authority, there may reside secondary appointing authority that is delegated to state officials by one or more of the primary appointing authorities.
 Before deciding on specific appointments you will need to review the legislation specific to your state.
-Another resource is the State Council roles by region, which displays the different roles of state council members by region.

 States considering the following factors when recommending appointments may speed up the appointment process:

 - Is the candidate willing to serve on the Council?

 - Does the candidate have a demonstrated interest in the Compact process?